Living in Germany

 What are the schools in Germany like?

 "I would advise someone considering enrolling to do it early.
 Non-German speaking children are supposed to have priority.
-No German is required," said one expat in Berlin with children at Berlin Kids International Kindergarten.
+No German is required," remarked one parent with kids at Berlin Kids International Kindergarten in Berlin.

 Is the cost of living in Germany high?